pattarinn/ku-polls/README.md

 # ku-polls

-This repository is for developing an application for conduction a poll. <br>
+This repository is for developing an application for conducting a poll. <br>
 <br>